Complaints and appeals procedure

 - Provide you with an outcome as soon as possible and normally within twenty working days.

 If our investigation will take longer than twenty working days, we will tell you.

 Stage Three – Complaints Resolution Panel

-Stage Three will deal with a complaint that you feel has not been resolved at Stage Two of the complaint procedure, either because there is evidence which could not have reasonably been made available at Stage Two and/or because our policies and procedures were not followed by University of London staff in the handling of your original complaint.
+Stage Three is the review stage and looks at complaints that have not been resolved at Stage Two.
+Criteria for making a submission at Stage Three include that there is additional evidence which could not have reasonably been made available at Stage Two and/or because our policies and procedures were not followed in the handling of your original complaint.

 - Acknowledge receipt of your complaint within three working days

 - Refer to the Chair to determine whether the Panel should be convened in accordance with the criteria

 - If appropriate, convene a meeting of the Complaints Resolution panel, consisting of a Chair, a Secretary, a staff member from the University of London unrelated to the complaint (but with experience and knowledge of the complaint area) and a student member

 - Meet within twenty working days (excluding University holiday periods) of acceptance of the complaint at Stage Three

 - Give you a full response of the decision within ten working days of the meeting of the Complaints Resolution Panel.